What is a Facelift?

 The best candidate for a facelift is a man or woman whose face and neck have begun to sag, but whose skin still has some elasticity and whose bone structure is strong and well defined.
 Most patients are in their 40s to 60s, but facelifts can be successful for people well into their 70s and 80s.
 If you are generally healthy, have realistic views about the results you can expect, and have any of the following conditions, you may be a good candidate for the procedure:

-- Wrinkles or furrows on your face or neck
+- You are noticing deeper wrinkles and furrows on your lower face or neck

-- Deep creases forming between the bottom of your nose and the corner of your mouth
+- You have deep creases forming between the bottom of your nose and the corner of your mouth

-If you have early signs of facial aging, you may be a candidate for a non-surgical approach.
-Dr. Ruff will discuss minimally invasive options such as ThermiSmooth™, or ThermiTight™, if they suit your needs.
+If you have only early signs of facial aging, you may be a candidate for a non-surgical approach.
+Dr. Ruff and Dr. Wang will discuss minimally invasive options such as ThermiSmooth™, ThermiTight™, or J-Plasma skin tightening if they suit your needs.

-During your extensive consultation, your plastic surgeon will evaluate your facial and neck structure, your skin elasticity, and your underlying muscle tone to determine whether an endoscopic facelift is right for you and which technique suits you best.
-He will thoroughly explain each technique along with its risks, benefits, and recovery times.
+During your extensive consultation, your surgeon will evaluate your facial and neck structure, your skin elasticity, and your underlying muscle tone to determine whether a facelift is right for you and which technique suits you best.
+Dr. Ruff and Dr. Wang will thoroughly explain each technique along with its risks, benefits, and recovery times.
 You will be asked to describe in detail how you want your face and neck to look after your facelift.
 Working together, you and the doctor will decide which technique will give you the results you desire.

 - Review the various facelift options with you